 The project will tell the story of entrepreneurs, entertainers, scientists, artists and sporting champions from Aberdeen and the North-east who have transformed our world.

 They include astronomer Sir David Gill, who mapped the stars; Nobel laureate Lord John Boyd Orr, who helped improve nutrition across the globe; operatic soprano Mary Garden, one of entertainment’s first global superstars; and football legend Denis Law.

-Provost Skene’s House will include a “Hall of Heroes”, voted for by the public.
-For the full line-up, click PSH List.
+The ground floor will house a “Hall of Heroes”, voted for by the public.
+For the full PSH line-up, click PSH List.